Adrenal Insufficiency and Ramadan

 Thank you to our patient volunteers who reviewed and provided feedback on this leaflet, your feedback was invaluable to the production of this fantastic new resource.

-If you know someone who can’t access this page or print off the leaflet, please Contact Us and we can post a physical copy of the leaflet to you.
 If you are a healthcare professional and would like copies for your hospital, please Contact Us so this can be arranged.

 Updated: April 2021.